among/fusus/fusus/docs/about/alignment.md

 match those 3 words in AF.

-If for some reason the algorithm never reaches a point where the current position in LF is 1000 and the current position in AF is 1100, the case will be reported as a failed case.
+If for some reason the algorithm never reaches a point where the current position in LK is 1000 and the current position in AF is 1100, the case will be reported as a failed case.

 When you read the alignment table (by `printDiff` or `printLines`)